rdsea/HINC/software-artefact-service/README.md

 ## Build

+Make sure that you have the right application.properties in the root directory or in config subdirectory.

 1. `mvn clean install`
-2. `docker build -t software-artefact-service .`
+2. `docker build -t rdsea/rsihubsas .`

 ## Run
-`docker run -it --rm -p 8082:8082 software-artefact-service`
+`docker run -it --rm -p 8082:8082 rdsea/rsihubsas`

 ## Swagger Interface